LEONARDBRUTON/earthquakes/lib/NOTES.md

 11. Fine tune and finish Notes/Instructions

-Instructions and how it Operates.
+Instructions and how it Operates.(type:.bin/current_earthquakes, then hit:enter)

 1. A command line interface for earthquakes of latest day